 "They swarmed over to Mason's lair, and started climbing all over him, just really invading his personal space.
 I was right there next to them, holding my breath and expecting him to hiss or growl and then slink away to hide under the couch," Roche writes.
 "When Scrammy (ginger kitten) started licking Mason's ear, and Mason leaned into it, I completely melted ... the one thing missing for Mason had been contact with another living being, and while he didn't want that from ME, he had clearly been craving it from his own kind."

-As you can see, Mason was protective of "his" kittens, letting them climb all over him, cuddling them and playing with them gently.
+Mason was protective of "his" kittens, letting them climb all over him, cuddling them and playing with them gently.
+He lets them play with his tail without complaining.

 Sometimes he takes a break from snuggling and shows the kitties his wild side: